 Door panels built by Artistry in Glass are always protected from damage by one or even two sheets of clear tempered glass.

-Notice, in the examples below, how the simplicity of geometic designs makes it easy to achieve pleasing Prairie-style windows by repeating the design elements.
+Notice, in the examples below, how the simplicity of geometric designs makes it easy to achieve pleasing Prairie-style windows by repeating the design elements.

 4) Entryway doors with transoms

 Entryway doors and transoms are ideal for Prairie-style designs.
 They harmonize best with dark stained, mesquite or other hardwood doors.
 For protection of the door panels, the stained glass must be protected by clear tempered glass on the outside of the unit.

 Consult Artistry in Glass for Southern Arizona entryway systems – we work with Butler Doors to make stained glass sidelights and door panels.